 University Housing: Family & Graduate Housing at the University of Illinois at Urbana-Champaign offers a variety of living options for graduate students via Graduate Upper-Division Residence Halls and University Apartments.
 Three uniquely different apartment communities are available – University Apartments at Orchard Downs, Goodwin-Green, and Ashton Woods.

 Off-Campus Housing: For those preferring off-campus living arrangements, privately owned housing is plentiful in Champaign and Urbana.
-Anyone unfamiliar with standard leasing practices should visit the Tenant Union to learn more about lease agreements.
+Anyone unfamiliar with standard leasing practices should visit Off-Campus Community Living to learn more about lease agreements.

-- Tenant Union: The Tenant Union can help incoming graduate students find housing once they are accepted at the University of Illinois.
-See the Tenant Union's Quick Guide for renting apartments.
+- Off-Campus Community Living: Off-Campus Community Living can help incoming graduate students find housing once they are accepted at the University of Illinois.

 - Private Certified Housing in Champaign-Urbana: The Housing Information Office maintains information on Private Certified Housing in Champaign-Urbana and certifies these privately owned units.

-- Privately Owned Housing: Search the Housing Explorer offered by the tenant union.
-Students seeking privately owned housing are urged to visit the campus as early as possible because arrangements for this type of accommodation usually are made in person.
-If you are looking at privately owned housing, be sure to check out the Tenant Union's resources above for information about rates, checklists, lease review, tenant's rights, and more.
+- Privately Owned Housing: Students seeking privately owned housing are urged to visit the campus as early as possible because arrangements for this type of accommodation usually are made in person.
+If you are looking at privately owned housing, be sure to check out Off-Campus Community Living's resources above for information about rates, checklists, lease review, tenant's rights, and more.

 Transportation and Parking